MaheryRandrianirina/Simple-form-observer/README.md

 # Simple-form-observer

-This is a simple input observer that will to your inputs.
+This is a simple input observer that will track keyup events in your inputs.
 I've especially done this for beginners that want help.